10 Free Internship Programs for High School Students

 Note: These internships are offered across NASA facilities, along with several virtual options.

-The NASA Office of STEM Engagement (OSTEM) provides an opportunity for high school students to participate in ongoing research at the agency through this internship program.
+NASA’s OSTEM program is one of the most prestigious among the 10 free internship programs for high school students, allowing participants to work on real-world space projects.
 You will have the chance to contribute to current projects at NASA, working under the guidance of experienced NASA mentors.
 Internships are offered in a range of subjects and disciplines, including space science, engineering, aeronautics, technology, space microbiology, ecology, and even outreach and communications.

 This program allows students to work with the best science, engineering, financial, information technology and business minds in the world.
 During this internship, you may be involved in designing experiments, analyzing data from space missions, or developing new technologies – engaging in real-world experiences, gaining valuable experience and insight into NASA's work.
 These internships also include a component on personal and professional development.